 The creation of the Belgian Wildlife Disease Society (BWDS) originated on the one hand from the perception of a lack of collaboration between workers in the field of wildlife diseases and on the other hand from a demand of the OIE for information concerning the follow up of wildlife diseases in Belgium.

-At the beginning of 2004 some informal talks between Paul Tavernier (Ghent University, Faculty of Veterinary Medicine), Paul Heyman (Reference Center for Hantaviruses and Research Laboratory for Vector-Borne Diseases, Queen Astrid Military Hospital, Belgian Army) and Stefan Roels (Operational Direction.
-Interactions and Surveillance, CODA/CERVA/VAR) resulted in creation of a working group for the study and monitoring of wildlife diseases in Belgium.
-Very soon the enthusiasm of this team was reinforced by others from the CODA/CERVA, the Belgian Armed Forces, the University of Liege, the Institute of Tropical Medicine, the Research Institute for Nature and Forest and the Nature Department of the Flemish Community.
+At the beginning of 2004, informal talks between Paul Tavernier (then: Ghent University, Faculty of Veterinary Medicine), Paul Heyman (then: Reference Center for Hantaviruses and Research Laboratory for Vector-Borne Diseases, Queen Astrid Military Hospital, Belgian Army) and Stefan Roels (then: Operational Direction Interactions and Surveillance, Veterinary and Agricultural Research Centre, VAR) resulted in the creation of a working group for the study and monitoring of wildlife diseases in Belgium.
+Very soon the enthusiasm of this triumvirate was reinforced by others from the VAR, the Belgian Armed Forces, the Veterinary Faculty of the University of Liege, the Institute of Tropical Medicine, and the Research Institute for Nature and Forest.

-The BWDS board is composed of five people who communicate intensively with each other, in order to deal with all aspects of the functioning of the BWDS.
-The current board members are Paul Heyman (president), Stefan Roels and Paul Tavernier (vice-presidents), Leen Claes (secretary), Kristof Baert (INBO), Famke Jansen (ITG), Myriam Logeot (FASFC) and Rosario Volpe (ULiège).
-Membership of the BWDS is granted automatically for two years for those having participated to the most recent BWDS Symposium.
+Since 2019, the renewed BWDS board is composed of seven people who communicate intensively with each other, in order to deal with all aspects of the functioning of the BWDS.
+The current board members are Stefan Roels (DGZ), Paul Tavernier (WILDPAD), Leen Claes (VUB), Kristof Baert (INBO), Famke Jansen (ITG), Myriam Logeot (FASFC) and Rosario Volpe (ULiège).
+Membership of the BWDS is granted automatically to those having participated to a BWDS Symposium.

-As well at the national as at the international level the BWDS is interwoven in a vast network of institutions and organisations active in wildlife disease related matters, and with which regular interactions are maintained.
-Most of the Belgian institutions and organisations with an interest in wildlife diseases have one or more representatives in the BWDS general assembly.
+As well at the national as at the international level, the BWDS is interwoven in a vast network of individuals, institutions and organisations active in wildlife disease related matters.

-From March 2008 to March 2010, BWDS members were active in a federal government granted project called WILDSURV in which the basic steps for the organization of a national wildlife diseases surveillance scheme were taken.
+From March 2008 to March 2010, BWDS members were active in a federal government granted project called WILDSURV, in which basic steps for the organization of a national wildlife diseases surveillance scheme were proposed.
 An electronic first-line risk assessment system for prioritization of wildlife-borne pathogens in Belgium and its regions was developed.
 Simultaneously, the BWDS was involved in the start-up of the wildlife disease working group of the FAVV/AFSCA, officially responsable for the notification of wildlife diseases to the OIE, and including responsables of both the Flemish and the Walloon goverments, wildlife being a regional competency